Keyboard and Screen Reader Accessibility in Wispr Flow

 • Space or Enter: Activate the focused item.

-• Escape: Close menus and return to previous focus.
+• Escape: Close menus and return focus to the previous element.

 • Cmd+[ / Cmd+] (Mac) or Ctrl+[ / Ctrl+] (Windows): Navigate back and forward in Hub history.